How to Set Up Relevant Life Insurance

 It will also help to understand if individual shareholders, or the business, need to adjust the level of cover they have under the shareholder protection insurance.

-How does a cross option agreement impact business relief?
+How does a cross-option agreement impact business relief?

-It’s best to seek advice on drafting your cross option agreement so you don’t lose Business Property Relief in the event of a sale of shares after a death or illness.
+It’s best to seek advice on drafting your cross-option agreement so you don’t lose Business Property Relief in the event of a sale of shares after a death or illness.

-Is it worth signing a cross option agreement?
+Is it worth signing a cross-option agreement?

-Nobody wants to think about a time when they have to deal with the shares of a deceased or critically ill shareholder, but the reality is it can happen.
+Nobody wants to think about a time when they have to deal with the shares of a deceased or critically ill shareholder, but the reality is that it can happen.

 It can also provide peace of mind to a shareholder’s family that they’ll receive guaranteed money for shares in the event of a tragedy.